Azure-Samples/ms-identity-javascript-react-tutorial/5-AccessControl/2-call-api-groups/README.md

     1. For **Group Type**, select **Security**
     1. For **Group Name**, enter **GroupMember**
     1. For **Group Description**, enter **User Security Group**
+    1. Add **Group Owners** and **Group Members** as you see fit.
     1. Select **Create**.
+1. Assign the user accounts that you plan to work with to these security groups.

 For more information, visit: [Create a basic group and add members using Azure AD](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-groups-create-azure-portal)